-Findings: The proposal is for an 89-lot subdivision.
+Findings: The proposal is for an 89-lot subdivision with two (2) Phases.
 The size of the proposed subdivision does not warrant the need for a Traffic Impact Analysis.
 The proposed subdivision plan mitigates impacts to transportation system by providing adequate access and circulation for all 89-lots.